p4lang/p4c/backends/ebpf/psa/README.md

 ## Using PSA-eBPF

-**Note!** The PSA implemented for eBPF backend is verified to work with the kernel version 5.8+.
+**Note!** The PSA implemented for eBPF backend is verified to work with the kernel version 5.8+ and `x86-64` CPU architecture.

 You can compile a P4-16 PSA program for eBPF in a single step using: